mgreiler/se-unlocked/Transcripts/EP_30_Ben_Lesh.md

 So I think that, you know, building some sort of no-code thing on top of it is, is a fantastic idea.
 I don't really know that anyone's doing that, but.
-Or, or even anything like it, there's plenty of other, reactive programming paradigms or, or libraries and things that people can build no code on top of it's the same concept.
+Or, or even anything like it, there's plenty of other, reactive programming paradigms or, or libraries and things that people can build no-code on top of it's the same concept.
 And in my mind, it's a win whether it's RX yes or not, like it's, it's reactive for a programming is important for this sort of thing.
-It

-**Michaela:** [00:50:03] could be very powerful.
+**Michaela:** [00:50:03] It could be very powerful.
 I think like just flexibility that no coder had with, you know, having that under the hood, just

 **Ben:** [00:50:12] that right.
 Yeah.